aspnetboilerplate/aspnetboilerplate/doc/WebSite/Module-System.md

 While modules are investigated beginning from the startup module and go through the dependencies, ABP can also load modules **dynamically**.
-The **AbpBootstrapper** class defines the **PlugInSources** property which can be used to add sources to dynamically load plugin modules.
+The **AbpBootstrapper** class defines the **PlugInSources** property which can be used to add sources to dynamically loaded [plugin modules](Plugin.md).
 A plugin source can be any class implementing the **IPlugInSource** interface.
 The **PlugInFolderSource** class implements it to get the plugin modules from assemblies located in a folder.